A Trilogy about the Sixties, Terror Attacks and the Opioid Epidemic

 “Well, even if it doesn’t sell, writing is a cheap hobby that keeps me out of trouble,” he smiled.

-“I don’t know.
-What about the chapter where you say terrorism has caused nearly 4000 American deaths over the past 12 year.
-And then you compare it to gun violence that has caused 400,000 death and medical errors that has caused three million deaths during that time period.
-Don’t you think that’s going to get you into trouble with somebody?”
+“I don’t know, Ed.
+What about the chapter where you question our priorities by saying terrorism has caused nearly 4000 American deaths over the past 12 years, compared to 33,000 deaths from opioid addiction just last year.
+Don’t you think that’s going to get you into trouble?”

-He took my elbow to steady me as the escalator reached bottom, the entrance to a cavernous shrine to panic and pain.
-A jolt shot down my leg as I stepped off but, according to my physical therapist, I’m doing well for a lady with a recent hip replacement.
+He took my elbow to steady me as the escalator reached the bottom.
+A jolt shot down my leg as I stepped off, but my physical therapist says I’m doing well for a sixty-nine-year-old lady with a recent hip replacement.

-For the next twenty minutes we barely spoke as we relived the nightmare, the ball of flame erupting as the plane struck the Tower, the sickening sounds as the jumpers hit the sidewalk and the crushed fire truck, a relic of the 343 firefighters who died.
+For the next twenty minutes we barely spoke as we relived the nightmare, the twisted steel, the videos and the crushed fire truck, a relic of the 343 firefighters who died.

-“And, here, ladies and gentlemen, is what has come to be called the ‘911 Bible’,“ the tour guide said.
-“It was found fused to a steel girder when the rubble of the Twin Towers was being removed so this museum could be created.
+“And, here, ladies and gentlemen, is what has come to be called the ‘9/11 Bible,” the tour guide said.
+“It was found fused to a steel girder when the rubble of the Twin Towers was being removed.

 “What is most remarkable,” he continued, “is that a page from the New Testament is clearly legible.
 You can see Jesus’ words printed in red: ‘…if anyone strikes you on the right cheek, turn the other cheek.’ …His message of forgiveness.”

 As soon as I saw it, I knew.
-The bubble of grief started in my stomach, grew in my chest and burst in my head with an explosion of tears.
+The bubble of grief started in my stomach, grew in my chest and exploded behind my eyes with tears.

 “It’s Donna’s,” I sobbed, barely above a whisper.